East Coast Shipwrecks – Jim Watt

 The ‘Go Ahead’ was a smaller steamer.
 She’d been built in County Lanark in 1867; she was twenty years old, which is getting quite old for a ship.
 She went ashore at Rāngaiika which was where the whaling station was … Morris’ Whaling Station … in very thick weather.
 Everybody got ashore in the lifeboat all right, except the fireman, who said he wasn’t going to trust his life to a lifeboat.
 But his bets were in the wrong place, [chuckles] and he lost his life.
 The interesting thing about the ‘Go Ahead’ is that you can still see the boiler; if you go out to Cape Kidnappers and out onto the Rāngaiika coast and look down onto Rāngaiika where the New Zealand dotterel are now breeding, and it’s low tide, you can see a rusty old boiler [coughing] out there, and that’s [from] the ‘Go Ahead’.

 Going further south to Ākitio, out from Dannevirke … [indicates map] now there’s Cape Turnagain, there’s Castlepoint, and Ākitio; anyway, the ‘Pleiades’ – and this is a ship that intrigues me a bit – happened in 1899, this wreck; an iron full-rigged ship belonging to Shaw Savill & Albion, under Captain Thomas Burton, ran ashore on 31st October 1899.
 At daylight she was found to be dangerously close to land, and efforts to “wear” her were unavailing.
-Being a sailing ship they couldn’t work her off with the way the wind was blowing; it was an east-southeasterly gale, and the Captain decided to beach her to hopefully save the ship and to save the cargo and passengers.
+Being a sailing ship they couldn’t work her off the shore with the way the wind was blowing; it was an east-southeasterly gale, and the Captain decided to beach her to hopefully save the ship and to save the cargo and passengers.
 The first mate went up in the rigging, and from there he directed the helmsman towards a sandy beach.
 So they were off Ākitio here, coming up this way; he spotted the beach at the Ākitio River here and he could see there was sand there, so he thought that would be a good place to try and take the ship.
 Miraculously they went straight over the reef off Ākitio; there is a gap in the reef and they managed to get the boat in the gap, through the reef and up to the beach.
 Avoiding the reef was quite miraculous.
 Well, she took to ground at eight o’clock in the morning in an upright position.
 The crew landed by lifeboats, and twenty were later taken back to Wellington on the ‘Himitangi’.
 She was not worth the expense of refloating; she was thirty years old, and thirty years is a very elderly sailing ship, so she was dismantled as far as possible.
 The Court of Enquiry found that the master was quite right in beaching her but he was guilty of negligent navigation, and he was given a six-month suspension and ordered to pay half the court costs; and the Chief Officer was ordered to pay the other half of the court costs, so there was a fair bit of blame put on the men responsible on the bridge.

 The interesting thing is that if you go to Ākitio at low tide, you can still see something sticking out of the water.
 It may be the stem of the boat; it may be some other part of one of the masts or something.
 It’s not visible at high tide, but it is visible at low tide so you still can see the ‘Pleiades’.
 But the second interesting thing is that if you go to the community centre, Ākitio was a pickup point for Richardsons – they used to pick up wool from there on their coasters, by loading the wool by bullock wagon through the surf.
 And to store the wool there was a shed there; the shed was still there in the early 1970s – I remember seeing it.
 It was used for parties and socials and so forth, but it got to the point of becoming a hazard.
 They pulled it down, but they’ve rebuilt a very good community centre there with accommodation, and a big hall above it just behind the school.
 And if you go there you’ll find the bell of the ‘Pleiades’ in a point of prominence in the hall.
 It’s nicely mounted and all polished up.
 That’s what happened to the bell of the ‘Pleiades’.
 She also had a figurehead, and for some years it was believed that she was in the custodianship of the Armstrongs in Ākitio here, but I’ve not been able to locate that figurehead; and the last report I had was that somebody thought that it had got beyond repair and had been thrown in the river.
 That may be as may be, but if any of you happen to hear about the figurehead of the ‘Pleiades’, it’d be interesting.
 There is an unknown figurehead in the Maritime Museum in Wellington that could possibly be off [from] her, but nobody has been able to substantiate that.